TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 This guide was originally created by [Jeff Lee](https://github.com/RebootJeff) (me) for [Erik Trautman's "Odin Project" curriculum](https://github.com/TheOdinProject/curriculum).
 When figuring out how to do all this stuff, I was using Windows 8.
 I have yet to try these steps on my WIndows 7 machine.
 I have no intention of trying these steps in Windows XP nor Vista.

 ##Step 0 - Complete Railsbridge Installfest
 Before we get started, make sure you've completed the Railsbridge Installfest.
-This guide pertains to those who have sweated out the Installfest, and are now using the shortcut shown in [step 5](http://installfest.railsbridge.org/installfest/windows) of the instructions for Windows.
+This guide pertains to my fellow students who have sweated out the Installfest, and are now using the shortcut shown in [step 5](http://installfest.railsbridge.org/installfest/windows) of the instructions for Windows.
 The shortcut should have a target of
 >"C:\Windows\System32\cmd.exe /E:ON /K C:\RailsInstaller\Ruby1.9.3\setup_environment.bat C:\RailsInstaller"

 (or something similar --depending on your installation directory).